ruoso/u5e/README.md

 as well as operating on them.
 You are expected to perform the convertions at the borders of your application.

+Note that since the encoding is pluggable, it would be possible for a third-party to contribute support for native encodings.

 ## A note on dynamic encodings

 While it is technically possible to operate on text with a dynamically